 A problem as weighty as feeling lost in life requires going deep to find the solution.
 Meditation can help you get in touch with your most profound Self.

 The benefits of meditation have been confirmed over and over again.
-A review of over 160 studies that met the strict criteria determined that meditation has positive effects on emotional and interpersonal issues and cognitive abilities.
+Indeed, a review of over 160 studies that met the strict criteria determined that meditation has positive effects on emotional and interpersonal issues and cognitive abilities.
 As little as four days of mindfulness training improved cognitive performance in another study.

 But how does this relate to you seeking out your future life path?
 Well, meditation can deliver the clarity of mind and emotion you need when figuring out your purpose in life.
 It can open the path to communicating with yourself, in a sense.

-Nonetheless, there’s a wisdom in the young(er) You that could help you find your way now.
+Nonetheless, there’s a wisdom in the young(er) you that could help you find your way now.
 Do you remember the state of losing yourself (in a good way)?
 It could have been reading a book, making art, solving logical or mathematical problems, learning something new, dancing, or exercising.
 Do you remember a cause for which you used to feel a fire burning inside of you?
 An idea that made you forget everything as long as you could work towards it?

 So, what does this mean for you at this point?
 When you feel that your life is off track, a good place to start is to ask yourself: what is it that puts me in a state of ‘flow’?
 What is it that I used to love doing and believed in?
 Is there a way to rearrange my life and put such activities and causes at the forefront?